VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 - [ ] Webmaster can access email dropdown but not email through staff management page (should be hidden?)
 - [ ] Delete button is visible on other staff's reply on tickets, should not be.
 +++ Resolved :icon-check:
+- [x] New document and current facility button are now both on the right side
 +++